Pandaqi/Druids-in-the-Dark/non_game/devlog.md

 * I considered that it might be even simpler if you simply lose the game as soon as you try to deliver the wrong potion to a customer.
 (Instead of the extra step of adding a timer.)
 This, however, would remove the _only_ aspect of the game that adds _urgency_!
 Without those timers, you can walk around extremely slowly and carefully, making almost no mistakes, which does not make it more fun.

 At this point, I desperately needed some simple sprites to see what the hell I'm even doing.
 I also decided it was time to already craft the tutorial for the game.
 I like to do this early because it clearly highlights if it's simple enough or where it should be streamlined further.
 (And to make sure we don't forget at the end :p)

+And so I did.
+I created most assets I'd need---some already pretty and final, some just a crude sketch---and plugged them into the game.

+This finally allowed me to play the game, missing only the inventory display.
+(So I couldn't actually see what was in my inventory, or what specific order somebody wanted.)

+And by playing through the game, I stumbled upon a few major problems that stand in the way of an actual functioning game.

+## The Second Attempt

+### Major Problem: no "new" recipes or combinations

+Currently, the only way to get ingredients is by walking through a potion, which dissolves into its separate components.
+But ... those potions are the _exact thing_ that customers want.
+So, 90% of the time, walking through a potion and just collecting whatever comes out is _all you need to do_.
+Pretty boring, not much depth.

+I see this as a major flaw at the _core_ of the game.
+With the current setup, you never actually have to build something new from the components you get, and remembering where 2 or 3 ingredients are hidden isn't that hard.

+How do we solve this?

+* By forcing you to juggle more things at once.
+* By making the core action---movement/navigating with uncertainty---harder.
+* By rethinking the rules around recipes and ingredients to get more variety and creativity.

+I wrote down 15+ possible solutions.
+Some of them excluded the others, some could be used together.

+I've learned to simply implement all these rules tweaks or extra systems, but place them behind an easy debugging toggle so I can turn game mechanics on/off at a dime.
+This way, I can try all solutions, abandon those that don't work, without needing to copy-paste code, or comment out parts of it, or potentially ruin the other code from all the doing and undoing of ideas.

+Some solutions were straightforward.
+For example: just place more garbage bins.
+This makes it much harder to navigate without accidentally losing what you have.

+Some solutions were wacky or more complicated, but those are always the ones that feel most impactful and promising.
+For example: "The longer/more something is in shadow, the more likely it is to _mutate_ into something else."
+People change their orders, ingredients are suddenly something else, and you need to keep paying attention.